(S)-tetrahydroprotoberberine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and (S)-7,8,13,14-tetrahydroprotoberberine, whereas its two products are S-adenosylhomocysteine and cis-N-methyl-(S)-7,8,13,14-tetrahydroprotoberberine.
+For example, (S)-stylopine is converted to (S)-cis-N-methylstylopine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Eschscholtzia californica.
+It methylates (S)-canadine and (S)-tetrahydropalmatine in a similar way.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:(S)-7,8,13,14-tetrahydroprotoberberine cis-N-methyltransferase.
 This enzyme is also called tetrahydroprotoberberine cis-N-methyltransferase.
-This enzyme participates in alkaloid biosynthesis i.
+It participates in alkaloid biosynthesis.